 The SaltStack Enterprise platform launched in 2017 with the goal of becoming "the industry’s first IT management solution built to scale and replicate human intelligence for more efficient and autonomic infrastructure," the company said at the time.

 Why VMware Is Acquiring SaltStack

-VMware is acquiring SaltStack to “significantly broaden its software configuration management and infrastructure and network automation capabilities.”
+VMware is acquiring SaltStack to "significantly broaden its software configuration management and infrastructure and network automation capabilities."
 Ajay Singh said.
-“Once [the deal is] closed, SaltStack will help us to complete our automation story, enabling us to extend our automation capabilities beyond infrastructure to the entire application stack.”
+"Once closed, SaltStack will help us to complete our automation story, enabling us to extend our automation capabilities beyond infrastructure to the entire application stack."

 Additionally, SaltStack offers robust configuration compliance and vulnerability management capabilities, which will enable VMware vRealize to help customers address their SecOps practices, after close, Singh added.

 In a prepared statement about the deal, SaltStack CEO Marc Chenn said:

 “For the last eight years, SaltStack has worked tirelessly to build intelligent, scalable and future-proof automation solutions that help organizations control and secure their IT infrastructure.
 As VMware paves the way for the multi-cloud future, automated cross-cloud orchestration and configuration management will be an integral part of multi-cloud’s strategic advantage.
 VMware and SaltStack, together, will forge a more robust foundation for the future of cloud innovation, which starts today with this thrilling announcement.”